flash-global/audit-package/README.md

 In the previous example you need to set this configuration:

+* `AuditParam` expects an array, with the allowed following

-* `AuditParam` : represent the URL where the API can be contacted in order to send the mails
+    * Audit::OPTION_BASEURL: represent the URL where the API can be contacted in order to send the mails

 Please check out `audit-client` documentation for more information about how to use this client.